-2014: Brauner and Brismar: Coenzyme Q10 and Patients with Diabetes
+2014: Brauner: Coenzyme Q10 and patients with diabetes

-Drs.
-Hanna Brauner and Kerstin Brismar and colleagues at the Karolinska Institute in Stockholm, Sweden, tested whether Bio-Quinone Q10 100 milligrams twice daily for 12 weeks is a beneficial supplement to patients with diabetes [12].
+Dr. Hanna Brauner and colleagues at the Karolinska Institute in Stockholm, Sweden, tested whether Bio-Quinone Q10 100 milligrams twice daily for 12 weeks is a beneficial supplement to patients with diabetes [12].
 The researchers' data suggest that Coenzyme Q10 supplementation can boost the immune system in Type 1 diabetics, can reduce diabetes-associated inflammatory processes, and may help prevent late complications.

-The researchers observed signs of reduced inflammation, increased cytokine production capacity, improved NK cell activity, and reduced hBD2 expression in Type 1 diabetics receiving daily Q10 supplements. (hBD2 expression is indicative of pro-inflammatory activity).
+The researchers observed signs of reduced inflammation, increased cytokine production capacity, improved NK cell activity, and reduced hBD2 expression in Type 1 diabetics receiving daily Q10 supplements. (hBD2 expression is indicative of pro-inflammatory activity)

-2014: Del Pozo-Cruz and Navas: Coenzyme Q10 and Exercise Capacity in Seniors
+2014: Del Pozo-Cruz and Navas: Coenzyme Q10 and exercise capacity in elderly people

 Drs.
-Del Pozo-Cruz, Lopez-Lluch, and Navas and researchers in Sevilla, Spain, reported on the results of a study of how physical activity in seniors affects endogenous Coenzyme Q10 levels in blood plasma [14].
-Their findings show that seniors with greater exercise capacity also have lower levels of cholesterol and lipid peroxidation and higher levels of Coenzyme Q10 in plasma.
+Del Pozo-Cruz and Navas and researchers in Auckland, New Zealand and Sevilla, Spain, reported on the results of a study of how physical activity in the elderly affects endogenous Coenzyme Q10 levels in blood plasma [14].
+Their findings show that elderly people with greater exercise capacity also have lower levels of cholesterol and lipid peroxidation and higher levels of Coenzyme Q10 in plasma.

-In seniors who are more active, the Coenzyme Q10/cholesterol and Coenzyme Q10/LDL ratios are higher.
-Obese seniors tend to have lower plasma Coenzyme Q10 levels and higher lipid peroxidation levels, as measured by malondialdehyde levels in plasma.
-The data show that physical activity can increase the levels of Coenzyme Q10 and lower the levels of lipid peroxidation in plasma in seniors.
+In elderly people who are more active, the Coenzyme Q10/cholesterol and Coenzyme Q10/LDL ratios are higher.
+Obese elderly people tend to have lower plasma Coenzyme Q10 levels and higher lipid peroxidation levels, as measured by malondialdehyde levels in plasma.
+The data show that physical activity can increase the levels of Coenzyme Q10 and lower the levels of lipid peroxidation in plasma in elderly people.

-2014: Pourmoghaddas:

-A Combination of Atorvastatin and Coenzyme Q10
+2014: Pourmoghaddas: a combination of atorvastatin and Coenzyme Q10